 The Women’s Heritage Walk is a life-affirming trek inspired by the worldwide history of women who walked to feed their families, bring water to the villages, trade goods and services, and migrate to safer, more hospitable lands.
 Women have been on the move for centuries, often reacting to the weather, food, and resources.

 Preparation begins three months in advance with a curated program to prepare walkers mentally and physically for an arduous, exciting adventure.
-This experiential journey captivates all the senses and enhances each woman’s physical strength and internal fortitude while enhancing an individual path forward in personal health and wellness.
+This experiential journey captivates all the senses and enhances each woman’s physical strength and internal fortitude while enhancing an individual’s personal health and wellness path.

 - Leadership / Stewardship